 Catherine’s second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
 In the last fifty years, transnational adoption—specifically, the adoption of Asian children—has exploded in popularity as an alternative path to family making.
 In a Choice book review, historian Karen Dubinsky writes, “Her book’s strength is in the stories themselves, which Choy narrates with skill and sympathy. . . .
 A useful corrective to one-dimensional, romantic portraits of adoption that saturate popular culture today.
 Summing Up: Highly recommended.
 All levels/libraries.”

 Catherine is the editor of the Brill book series Gendering the Trans-Pacific World.
 This book series explores the gendered nature of the Pacific World by focusing on three phenomena: diaspora, empire, and race.
 The inaugural volume of the book series is the anthology, Gendering the Trans-Pacific World (2017), which Catherine co-edited with Judy Tzu-Chun Wu.
 The third volume is a reprinting of Doreen G. Fernandez’s Tikim: Essays on Philippine Food and Culture (2019) with a new editor’s preface by Catherine and a new foreword by chef Aileen Suzara.
-Catherine was interviewed and quoted in Ligaya Mishan’s feature story about Fernandez in the New York Times.
+Catherine was interviewed in Ligaya Mishan’s feature story about Fernandez in the New York Times.

 Catherine is currently working on the book “Asian American Histories of the United States” (Beacon Press, under contract), and a book featuring biographies of Filipino American women, tentatively titled “In No Man’s Shadow: The Filipino Woman in America and the World.”
 You can follow her on Twitter @ccenizachoy